476678244/PersonnelCV/README.md

 <!-- The unordered list immediately after the h1 will be formatted on a single
 line.
 It is intended to be used for contact details -->

-## Personnel Information

-- Male, 1991.1.21
+- Male, 1991.1.21, Married
 - 18616703467
 - <a476678244@163.com>
-- From Shandong, living in Shanghai
+- From Shandong province, living in Shanghai

-Senior Backend Engineer in Coupang currently.
+Senior Backend Engineer in Coupang, core developer in team and focusing on supply chain process optimizing.

 ## Education